johan162/hpdf_table/docs/GettingStarted.md

 ## Creating a PDF page infrastructure
 Before we start creating a
-table we need to setup a plain PDF page with the core HPDF library.
+table we need to set up a plain PDF page with the core HPDF library.
 The HPDF library has excellent documentation on how to do this, and we will use the same simple setup for all our examples.
 We will create a document in A4 size that have one page.
 For this we use a few utility functions and our `main()` will always have the following structure: